 Blog Comments Closed Due to Lack of Common Sense

-Two things make a blog a blog: content posted in reverse consecutive order, and a social component (the comments).
+Two things make a blog a blog: content posted in reverse chronological order, and a social component (the comments).
 It’s that simple.
 But if comments are part of what make a blog the social medium it is, why do some bloggers feel compelled to close them?
 And should they?

 Why do some bloggers feel a need to lock their posts up in a pretty little untouchable package by closing blog comments or forcing people to register with a site before being able to comment?
 How stupid is that?